fluxninja/aperture/docs/content/references/configuration/policy.md

     pointer: /user/name
 ```

-Example of Rego module which also disables propagation of a label:
+Example of Rego module which also disables propagation by disabling telemetry:

 ```yaml
 rego: